msweb3/msweb3/README.md

 - 💞️ I’m not looking to collaborate
 - 📫 How to reach me, through Telegram.
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: Move your ass...
+- ⚡ Fun fact: There is nothing funny...

 <!---
 msweb3/msweb3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.